danish2804/OpenSolarMY/README.md

 ## Acknowledgements

 I would like to thank all who help make this project a success!
-Your efforts are greatly appreciated.
+Every efforts are greatly appreciated.